 2.6 Terms and Conditions for Continuous Assessment of Knowledge

 Presentation sessions are recorded and retained for the duration of the training for the purpose of continuous assessment.
-They will be presented and viewed by members of the final graduation board, and will form the Student’s academic record.
+They will be presented and viewed by members of the final graduation board, and will form the Student’s educational record.

 2.7 Termination or Suspension of Training